 Training doesn't need to be complicated to be effective.

 I saw my Wrestling Coach doing 10 sets of squats every time he trained legs, 5 sets of back squats and 5 sets of front squats.
+He was a state qualifier and his training partner was a state champ.

 THAT is the beauty.
 Simplicity rules.
 But......
 You MUST be intense in your training.
 Consistency, Discipline, Dedication both in the gym AND in lifestyle make the best recipe.